[PRT]

 Part 1: Data and Information Management for Modern Civil Systems (2 weeks)

-• Modern Civil Systems
+• Modern Civil Infrastructure Systems

 Topic: Features and required capabilities.